We have five factories and 19 years of experience in plant extracts

 Lycopene has been linked to improved bone health, potentially reducing the risk of osteoporosis.
 Its antioxidant properties may help protect bone cells from damage and promote bone formation.

-In conclusion, the role of Lycopene and lutein in disease prevention is multifaceted, with potential benefits ranging from cardiovascular health to neuroprotection.
+In conclusion, the role of lycopene and lutein in disease prevention is multifaceted, with potential benefits ranging from cardiovascular health to neuroprotection.
 While more research is needed to fully understand their mechanisms of action and optimal intake levels, incorporating foods rich in these carotenoids into a balanced diet can contribute to overall health and well-being.

 6. Dietary Recommendations